spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

 One caveat about ``git diff upstream/master -u -- "*.py" | flake8 --diff``: this
-command will catch any stylistic errors in your changes specifically, but be beware it may not catch all of them.
+command will catch any stylistic errors in your changes specifically, but beware it may not catch all of them.
 For example, if you delete the only usage of an imported function, it is stylistically incorrect to import an unused function.
 However, style-checking the diff will not catch this because the actual import is not part of the diff.
 Thus, for completeness, you should